unrealcv/unrealcv/docs/plugin/package.rst

 1. Modify UE4 config file
 2. Package your game project into a binary
-3. Make a pull request to modify the `model zoo page`_
+3. Make a pull request to modify the :doc:`/reference/model_zoo`
 4. We will review your pull request and merge the changes to the UnrealCV website

 1. Modify an UE4 config file